awsdocs/amazon-s3-userguide/doc_source/ServerSideEncryptionCustomerKeys.md

 To upload large objects, you can use multipart upload API \(see [Uploading and copying objects using multipart upload](mpuoverview.md)\)\.
 You can use either high\-level or low\-level APIs to upload large objects\.
 These APIs support encryption\-related headers in the request\.
 + When using the high\-level `TransferManager` API, you provide the encryption\-specific headers in the `PutObjectRequest` \(see [Uploading an object using multipart upload](mpu-upload-object.md)\)\.
 + When using the low\-level API, you provide encryption\-related information in the `InitiateMultipartUploadRequest`, followed by identical encryption information in each `UploadPartRequest`\.
 You do not need to provide any encryption\-specific headers in your `CompleteMultipartUploadRequest`\.
-For examples, see [Using the AWS SDKs \(low\-level\-level API\)](mpu-upload-object.md#mpu-upload-low-level)\.
+For examples, see [Using the AWS SDKs \(low\-level API\)](mpu-upload-object.md#mpu-upload-low-level)\.

 The following example uses `TransferManager` to create objects and shows how to provide SSE\-C related information\.
 The example does the following:
 + Creates an object using the `TransferManager.upload()` method\.
 In the `PutObjectRequest` instance, you provide encryption key information to request\.
 Amazon S3 encrypts the object using the customer\-provided key\.